What is the difference between lumens and watts in lightsJeff Florance

 Watts in lights

 The use of Watts in lights is used to measure how much power is drawn.
 Watts were primarily used as a guide to brightness.
-With LED lighting the difference between lumens and watts can be different, with one brand consuming 8 watts to produce 800 lumens and another using 12.
+With LED lighting the difference between the two can be different, with one brand consuming 8 watts to produce 800 lumens and another using 12.

 Watts are now used to only to show the power draw of a lightbulb, therefore the “wattage equivalent” only refers to the brightness of the LED equivalent.